shsagir/play-area-sync/docs/craft-2-3-upgrade.md

 reviewed:         2018-05-07
 title:            Upgrade from Craft 2 to Craft 3
 naviTitle:        Upgrade from Craft 2
-lead:             Learn how to update your Craft CMS 2 installation to Craft CMS 3 here on fortrabbit.
+lead:             What you need to know, when upgrading from a Craft CMS 2 installation to Craft CMS 3 here on fortrabbit.
 group:            craft
 stack:            all